as of January 2022

 If all the other requirements (knowledge of the German language, health requirements, no criminal record, etc.) are met, the applicant obtains full registration.

-Medical diplomas from EU countries certifying that the basic medical training was begun before the reference date will be recognised in Germany if the applicant submits in addition to his/her diploma a certificate of conformity.
+A basic medical training which was begun before the reference date will, on request, be automatically recognized in Germany if the applicant submits in addition to his/her documents a certificate of conformity.
 Herewith, the relevant authority of the country of training confirms that the basic medical training of the applicant corresponds to the minimum standards of the European Directive on the Recognition of Professional Qualifications.
 Alternatively, the applicant can submit a certificate from the relevant authority of the country of training (or another EU member state) stating that he/she has been full-time, effectively and lawfully engaged in the profession for at least three consecutive years during the five years preceding the award of the certificate.

-A basic medical training completed in the UK after 31 December 2020 is a professional qualification from a third country (for further information regarding the recognition of basic qualifications from third countries see question 12).
+A basic medical training completed in the UK after 31 December 2020 is regarded as third-country qualifications (see question 12).

-The European Directive on the Recognition of Professional Qualifications (2005/36/EC), the EEA Agreement and the Bilateral Agreements can be downloaded under the following links:
+The European Directive on the Recognition of Professional Qualifications (2005/36/EC) can be downloaded under the following link:

 http://ec.europa.eu/growth/single-market/services/free-movement-professionals/policy/legislation.

-The competent registration authority (see list: Addresses of Registration Authorities) will assess the equivalence of medical diplomas obtained outside of the European Economic Area/Switzerland compared to medical diplomas from Germany.
-If the competent registration authority confirms the equivalence of the foreign diploma or concludes that potential differences in the basic medical training can be compensated by pertinent work experience or other recognised skills and competences (lifelong learning) and if all the other requirements are met (knowledge of the German language, health requirements, no criminal record, etc.), the applicant is granted full registration.
+Upon application the competent registration authority (see list: Addresses of Registration Authorities) will assess the equivalence of the basic medical training obtained outside of the European Economic Area/Switzerland compared to the German basic medical training.
+If the competent registration authority confirms the equivalence or concludes that potential differences in the basic medical training can be compensated by pertinent work experience or other recognized skills and competences (lifelong learning) and if all the other requirements are met (knowledge of the German language, health requirements, no criminal record, etc.), the applicant is granted full registration.

 In rare cases, the registration authority may conclude that the basic medical training is not equivalent at all and the differences in the basic medical training done abroad are so big that it will not be possible to sit the knowledge test.
 In such cases the physician cannot work in Germany.

-The assessment of equivalence and the evaluation of professional experience and other recognised skills and competences is a case-by-case review conducted by the competent registration authority.
+The assessment of equivalence is a case-by-case review conducted by the competent registration authority.
 Once the registration authority received all necessary documents it has to decide upon the application within a time limit of four months.
 Unfortunately, this time limit is often exceeded.

 Information on the completion of foreign medical training is available in German at: https://anabin.kmk.org/anabin.html (Berufsabschlüsse - suchen - Länderauswahl öffnen/bestätigen - Arzt).
 The portal is continuously updated and offers an initial orientation.